 Academic staff members who hold tenure-track appointments shall submit their completed Annual Information Form and any supporting documentation by December 15th.
-Members with term appointments or appointments with tenure shall submit their completed Form and any supporting documentation by January 31st.
+Members with term appointments or appointments with tenure, or who are applying for merit, shall submit their completed documentation by January 31st.

-17.8 Those applying for tenure, promotion, or merit shall apply to the Dean with a copy to the department head or other appropriate person, no later than November 30th.
-Applications for promotion or tenure require supporting documentation at this time.
-Supporting documentation for merit shall be provided with the Annual Information Form.
+17.8 Those applying for tenure or promotion shall notify the Dean of their intent to apply with a copy to the department head or other appropriate person, no later than September 30th.
+Those intending to apply for tenure or promotion to the ranks of Professor or Librarian IV shall supply names and contact information of at least three referees no later than September 30th.
+Supporting documentation for applications for tenure or promotion, as outlined in 17.4, shall be submitted to the Dean no later than October 31st.
 Academic staff members shall have the opportunity to provide supplementary documentation at any time before the initial review is conducted.